H6NTechnologies/H6NSDK/README.md

 `client->submitClientAttestation(attestation, attestationLength);`
 8. **Register players when they join the server.** \
  \
-For H6AC to begin protecting playersí game clients, it must be notified when the player joins the server.
-You will need to call the correct `H6ACClient `function, depending on your networking stackóif the player is connected via IPv4, use `registerPlayerIPv4`; if the player is connected via IPv6, use `registerPlayerIPv6`.
+For H6AC to begin protecting players‚Äô game clients, it must be notified when the player joins the server.
+You will need to call the correct `H6ACClient `function, depending on your networking stack‚Äîif the player is connected via IPv4, use `registerPlayerIPv4`; if the player is connected via IPv6, use `registerPlayerIPv6`.
 More details shown below. \
  \
 **For IPv4:** \
 `server->registerPlayerIPv4(playerUniqueID, remoteAddr, remotePort);` \